Ovarian Swellings and Screening for Ovarian Cancer

 Ovarian Cyst

 Ovarian cysts are very common.
-Each month during the fertile years, a small cyst grows in the ovaries, reaching about 2.5cm in size and breaks in the middle of the cycle to release a follicle.
-Sometimes, instead of breaking, the cyst can grow and cause noticeable oedema and pain.
-These “functional cysts” are the most common cysts in the ovaries.
-In addition to functional cysts, the ovaries may also contain other benign cysts, which can occur before or/and after menopause.
-Large benign cysts, which cause symptoms, may require surgical removal.
-Many small benign cysts, can be detected randomly on magnetic resonance imaging (MRI) or computed tomography (CT), performed to investigate various, non-gynaecological problems.
-Cancer cysts are extremely rare, but they can cause serious health problems and should be removed as soon as the diagnosis is confirmed.
-An accurate diagnosis of the nature of an ovarian cyst is important in planning the appropriate treatment.
-Benign cysts that do not cause symptoms may not require treatment, while those that cause pain may be removed by laparoscopic surgery.
-Cancer cysts may require open surgery.
+Each month during the fertile years, a small cyst grows in the ovaries, reaching about 2.5 cm in size and ruptures in the middle of the cycle to release a follicle.
+Sometimes, instead of rupturing, the cyst can grow and cause noticeable swelling and pain.
+These “functional cysts” are the most common type of ovarian cysts.
+In addition to functional cysts, the ovaries may also contain other benign cysts, which can occur before or after menopause.
+Large benign cysts that cause symptoms may need to be removed.
+Many small benign cysts can be detected incidentally on magnetic resonance imaging (MRI) or computed tomography (CT) scans performed for various non-gynecological issues.
+Cancerous cysts are extremely rare, but they can cause serious health problems and should be removed as soon as they are identified.
+Understanding the nature of an ovarian cyst is important for planning the appropriate treatment.
+Benign cysts that do not cause symptoms may not require treatment, while those that cause pain may be removed laparoscopically.
+Cancerous cysts may require open surgery.

-The ability of an ultrasound examination to distinguish between different types of ovarian cysts depends largely on the skills and experience of the examiner-physician.
-Our Centre is at the forefront of developments in the diagnosis of ovarian cancer and we can distinguish benign from malignant ovarian cysts in most cases by conducting a systematic and detailed analysis of ovarian morphology.
-Our approach to the diagnosis of ovarian cysts does not require blood tests to measure cancer markers.
-By this way, delays are avoided and the overall cost of screening is reduced considerably.
+The ability of an ultrasound examination to distinguish between different types of ovarian cysts depends largely on the skills and experience of the examiner.
+Our Centre is at the forefront of developments in identifying ovarian cancer and can distinguish benign from malignant ovarian cysts in most cases by conducting a systematic and detailed analysis of ovarian morphology.
+Our approach to identifying ovarian cysts does not require blood tests to measure cancer markers.
+This way, delays are avoided, and the overall cost of screening is reduced considerably.

 Some women with a family history of ovarian or breast cancer are at increased risk of developing cancer.
-We are able to offer them regular checkups to make sure their ovaries are normal.
-Women, who suffered from ovarian or breast cancer in the past and are at increased risk of developing cancer, again, are also welcome in our Centre.
+We offer them regular checkups to ensure their ovaries are normal.
+Women who have had ovarian or breast cancer in the past and are at increased risk of developing cancer again are also welcome at our Centre.